georgeblck/refugee-distribution/shiny/markdown.md

 * Data Sources: We provide different data sources for the Asylum Applications (not the Accepted ones) because why not?
 * Which Key: The Grech-Key should always be used as it corrected two big flaws of the EU key (read up in Grech's article).
 We provide the original only because it is the original.

-## Why

-There are two main reasons for this visualization.
-We want to

-1. provide an easily accessible overview of the distribution of (accepted) Asylum Applications in the EU
-2. provide a sensible and changeable benchmark of how many/whare share of refugees each country should accept

-Summed up, we wanted to put the omnipresent discussion of certain European countries taking too few/many refugees on a more factual basis.

-Naturally, this premise depends greatly on the quality of the data.
-That is why we were very dilligent in choosing the data sets (see the section below).

 ## Data sources
 All of the data was accessed between the 11th and 14th of June, 2016 and again on the 10th of October, 2016.
 We haven't made an effort to incorporate the most recent data but this will happen in the future.